mxbh/mapformer/README.md

 # MapFormer: Boosting Change Detection by Using Semantic Pre-change Information

+## Abstract
+> Change detection in remote sensing imagery is essential for a variety of applications such as urban planning, disaster management, and climate research.
+However, existing methods for identifying semantically changed areas overlook the availability of semantic information in the form of existing maps describing features of the earth's surface.
+In this paper, we leverage this information for change detection in bi-temporal images.
+We show that the simple integration of the additional information via concatenation of latent representations suffices to significantly outperform state-of-the-art change detection methods.
+Motivated by this observation, we propose the new task of *Conditional Change Detection*, where pre-change semantic information is used as input next to bi-temporal images.
+To fully exploit the extra information, we propose *MapFormer*, a novel architecture based on a multi-modal feature fusion module that allows for feature processing conditioned on the available semantic information.
+We further employ a supervised, cross-modal contrastive loss to guide the learning of visual representations.
+Our approach outperforms existing change detection methods by an absolute 11.7\% and 18.4\% in terms of binary change IoU on DynamicEarthNet and HRSCD, respectively.
+Furthermore, we demonstrate the robustness of our approach to the quality of the pre-change semantic information and the absence pre-change imagery.
+The code is available at https://github.com/mxbh/mapformer.

 This is the code used to generate the results in the paper.
 The repository is based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and the [FHD repository](https://github.com/ZSVOS/FHD).
 Particularly, our main method components are implemented in `./mmseg/models/ccd/bc_heads.py`.

 ## Training